Rita Hayworth: Later career

-Hayworth received good reviews for her performances in Separate Tables (1958), with Burt Lancaster and David Niven, They Came to Cordura (1959) with Gary Cooper and The Story on Page One (1960).
-She was meant to be in Summer of the Seventeenth Doll with Lancaster but both withdrew after the original play failed on Broadway.
+Hayworth received good reviews for her performances in Separate Tables (1958), with Burt Lancaster and David Niven; and They Came to Cordura (1959), with Gary Cooper and The Story on Page One (1960).
+She was intended to be cast in Summer of the Seventeenth Doll with Lancaster but both withdrew after the original play failed on Broadway.
 She continued working throughout the 1960s.
 In 1962, her planned Broadway debut in Step on a Crack was cancelled for undisclosed health reasons.
 In 1964 Circus World was released, in which John Wayne was her co-star and for which she received a Golden Globe nomination as Best Actress in a dramatic role.
 The Money Trap (1965) paired her, for the last time, with good friend Glenn Ford.

 Even after Harry Cohn had died, Hayworth still resented her treatment by both him and Columbia.
-She spoke bluntly in a 1968 interview:
+She said in a 1968 interview:

 I used to have to punch a time clock at Columbia.
 Every day of my life.
 That's what it was like.
 I was under exclusive contract, like they owned me ...
 I think he had my dressing room bugged ...
 He was very possessive of me as a person, he didn't want me to go out with anybody, have any friends.
 No one can live that way.
 So I fought him ...
 You want to know what I think of Harry Cohn?
 He was a monster.

-Hayworth resented the fact that the studio had failed to train her to sing or even to encourage her to learn how to sing.
+Hayworth resented that the studio had failed to train her to sing or even to encourage her to learn to sing.

 Hayworth continued to act in films until the early 1970s.
 She made comedic television appearances on Laugh In and The Carol Burnett Show in the 1970s.
-Her second-to-last film was French director Georges Lautner's Road to Salina (1970), starring Mimsy Farmer and Robert Walker Jr. Her last film was The Wrath of God (1972), a western.
+Her penultimate film was French director Georges Lautner's Road to Salina (1970), starring Mimsy Farmer and Robert Walker Jr. Her last film was The Wrath of God (1972), a western.

 Public image

-Hayworth was a top glamour girl in the 1940s, a pin-up girl for military servicemen and a beauty icon for women.
+At the peak of her fame in the 1940s, Hayworth was a pin-up girl for military servicemen and a fashion ideal for women.
 At and 120 lb, she was tall enough to be a concern for dancing partners such as Fred Astaire.
 She reportedly changed her hair color eight times in eight movies.

 In 1949, Hayworth's lips were voted best in the world by the Artists League of America.
-She had a modeling contract with Max Factor to promote its Tru-Color lipsticks and Pan-Stik make-up.
+She had a modeling contract with Max Factor to promote its Tru-Color lipsticks and Pan-Stik and Pan–Cake makeup.